gauntface/web-push-book/src/_content/chapter-05/02-display-a-notification.md

 ### Actions

-You can defined `actions` to display buttons with a notification.
+You can define `actions` to display buttons with a notification.

 <% include('../../demos/notification-examples/notification-examples.js', 'actionsNotification') %>